 Independent curriculum takes into account the developmental, social-emotional, and physical needs of learners and educators alike and promotes healthy, balanced living and work habits that permit the expression of the fullness of the individual.

-The cornerstone of independent curriculum is that learning, formal and informal, should be an end in itself, rewarded by a profound understanding and a generous appreciation of the self and the world.
-While learning may have certain instrumental value, such value is incidental to the higher values of intellectual, cultural, and personal engagement.
+Independent curriculum proceeds from the belief that learning, formal and informal, should be both an end in itself and a doorway to the discovery of purpose, rewarded by a profound understanding and a generous appreciation of the self and the world.
+While learning may have certain instrumental value, such value is subordinate to intellectual, cultural, and personal engagement and to meaningful living.